-When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's we use Information and Records Management Society's toolkit for schools to form the basis for our retention schedule, this is noted on our Information Asset Register.
+In addition, when staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
+This will be done in accordance with the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools.
+This can be found here.
+The exception to this is any data deemed as historical interest.